temporary77/codeforces-ranks-plus/README.md

 # codeforces-ranks-plus
-a handle of rank colors
+a handful of rank colors